Find out more about the British currency and common forms of payment

 As Scotland has a strong independent spirit, there are also three Scottish banks that issue their own Scottish banknotes, which are legal currency in England as well.
 However, these notes are harder to exchange when you are outside the UK.

 Foreign currency exchange is available at banks, post offices in larger towns and some of the larger hotels and tourist offices.
-There is also Bureaux de Change, but they tend to charge much higher commission and fees.
+There are also Bureau de Change, but they tend to charge much higher commission and fees.

 You can see current conversion rates on XE.com